ricomariani/CG-SQL-author/docs/user_guide/11_previous_schema_validation.md

 You can't change the `@delete` migration stored proc on columns.

->NOTE: in addition to these errors, there are many more that do not require the previous schema which are also checked (not shown here).
-These comprise things like making sure the delete version is greater than the create version on any item.
-There is a lot of sensibility checking that can happen without reference to the previous schema.
+>NOTE: in addition to these errors, there are many more that do not
+>require the previous schema which are also checked (not shown here).
+>These comprise things like making sure the delete version is greater than
+>the create version on any item.
+There is a lot of "sensibility checking"
+>that can happen without reference to the previous schema.